-- 5. The applicant and/or business operator shall be required to volunteer 20 hours with the Keep Hayward Clean and Green Task Force and shall participate in either the "Adopt a Parking Lot" or "Adopt a Block" programs.
-Proof of volunteer completion and participation of the adoption programs shall be provided to the Planning Division with one year of the start date of the business operation. - 6.
-The applicant shall take all reasonable steps to discourage and correct conditions that constitute a public or private nuisance in parking areas, sidewalks, alleys and areas surrounding a permitted facility.
+- 5. The applicant shall take all reasonable steps to discourage and correct conditions that constitute a public or private nuisance in parking areas, sidewalks, alleys and areas surrounding a permitted facility.
 Such conditions include but are not limited to: smoking; creating a noise disturbance; loitering; littering; and graffiti.
-Graffiti must be removed from property and parking lots under the control of the permittee within 72 hours of discovery.
+Graffiti must be removed from property and parking lots under the control of the permittee within 72 hours of discovery. - 6.
+The cannabis retail dispensary and retail delivery business may operate per the hours allowed requested, 9 a.m. to 8 p.m. daily.

-- 7. The cannabis retail dispensary and retail delivery business may operate per the hours allowed by the State, 9 a.m. and 9 p.m. daily. - 8.
-The retail delivery vehicle shall not be stationed or loaded for delivery on public right of way. - 9.
-During the business hours of operation, all retail delivery vehicles shall be stationed on site, in the designated parking area shown on the approved set of plans on file with the Planning Division, date stamped September 10, 2020. - 10.
-After normal business hours, there shall be no delivery vehicles or retail delivery vehicles parked on-site overnight. - 11.
-All loading and unloading of delivery vehicles or retail delivery vehicles shall be done to the rear of the building as shown on the approved set of plans on file with the Planning Division, date stamped September 10, 2020. - 12.
-The cannabis dispensary shall operate according to these conditions of approval and the business plan date stamped September 10, 2020.included as part of the use permit application, including the hours of operation, intensity of use and mode/character of the proposed dispensary operation.
-Any future change or modification of the operational plan and/or any expansion of the approved use may require the submittal of a new use permit application and commercial cannabis permit and shall be subject to additional review and approval by the City prior to any change, modification or expansion. - 13.
+- 7. The retail delivery vehicle shall not be stationed or loaded for delivery on public right of way. - 8.
+During the business hours of operation, all retail delivery vehicles shall be stationed on site, in the designated parking area shown on the approved set of plan date stamped December 12, 2019. - 9.
+After normal business hours, there shall be no delivery vehicles or retail delivery vehicles parked on-site overnight. - 10.
+All loading and unloading of delivery vehicles or retail delivery vehicles shall be done to the rear of the building as shown on the approved set of plans date stamped December 12, 2019. - 11.
+The cannabis dispensary shall operate according to these conditions of approval and the business plan submitted on January 12, 2018, included as part of the use permit application, including the hours of operation, intensity of use and mode/character of the proposed dispensary operation.
+Any future change or modification of the operational plan and/or any expansion of the approved use may require the submittal of a new use permit application and commercial cannabis permit and shall be subject to additional review and approval by the City prior to any change, modification or expansion. - 12.
 The applicant shall provide a detailed Community Benefits program and coordinate the implementation of the proposed Community Benefits program with City staff within six months from use permit approval.
-The applicant will be subject to annual review and verification on the implementation of the approved Community Benefits program prior to permit renewal. - 14.
+The applicant will be subject to annual review and verification on the implementation of the approved Community Benefits program prior to permit renewal. - 13.
 Permittees shall employ only persons at least 21 years of age at any permitted facility within the City of Hayward.
-Employee records shall be kept and maintained, and proof of age shall be provided to the City upon request. - 15.
+Employee records shall be kept and maintained, and proof of age shall be provided to the City upon request. - 14.
 Permittees shall have an on-site manager at each permitted facility within the City of Hayward who is responsible for overall operation during times that employees are conducting operations and shall provide the City with contact information for all such persons, including telephone number and email address.
-Permittees shall also provide the City with the name and contact information including phone number of at least one manager that can be reached 24-hours a day. - 16.
-The proposed cannabis use shall operate in a manner to prevent possible diversion of cannabis and shall promptly comply with any track and trace program established by the State. - 17.
-No outdoor storage or uses are permitted.
+Permittees shall also provide the City with the name and contact information including phone number of at least one manager that can be reached 24-hours a day. - 15.
+The proposed cannabis use shall operate in a manner to prevent possible diversion of cannabis and shall promptly comply with any track and trace program established by the State. - 16.
+No outdoor storage or uses permitted.
 All cannabis related activities are to be conducted indoors.